ethantiller/ethantiller/README.md

 🎓 I’m a **third-year Computer Science major** at the **University of Cincinnati**.
-💻 Passionate about building software that is **needed** and **challenging** 👨‍💻 Currently working as a Software Engineering Intern for GE Appliances.
+💻 Passionate about building software that is **needed** and **challenging** 👨‍💻 Currently working as a AI Engineering @ P&G.
 📖 I am currently exploring all types of programming/development.

 ---